mycolorway/aliyun-oss-ruby-sdk/README.md

 ## Run environment

-- Ruby ***2.0*** or above.
-For Ruby 1.9, please use v0.5.0.
+- Ruby ***2.1*** or above.
 - *Windows*, *Linux* or *OS X* system that supports Ruby.

 To learn how to install Ruby, refer to: [ruby-lang](https://www.ruby-lang.org/en/documentation/installation/).

 ## Quick start

 ### Activate an OSS account

 Log onto [the official website](http://www.aliyun.com/product/oss) and click *Activate Now*.
 Follow the prompts to activate OSS.
 After the service is activated, go to *Console* to view your `AccessKeyId` and `AccessKeySecret`.
 These two information items are required when you use Alibaba Cloud OSS SDK.

 ### Install Alibaba Cloud OSS SDK for Ruby

     gem install aliyun-sdk

 Include the following in your project or 'irb' command:

     require 'aliyun/oss'

 **Note:**

 - Some gems on which the SDK depends are local extensions, and you need to install ruby-dev to compile locally extended gems after you install Ruby.
 - The environment for running the SDK-dependent gem (nokogiri) for processing XML must have the zlib library.

 The following method is used to install the preceding dependencies taking *Ubuntu* as an example: